 Acea Electricity distribution

-The waste treatment and waste-to-energy business facilities are characterised by a high level of technical complexity, requiring them to be managed by qualified resources and organisational structures with a significant level of know how.
+The waste treatment and waste-to-energy facilities are characterised by a high level of technical complexity, requiring them to be managed by qualified resources and organisational structures with a significant level of know how.
 The waste treatment plants and the related activities are benchmarked on specific waste characteristics and a potential discrepancy between the said materials and the specifications can lead to definite operational problems, to the point of comprising the operating continuity of the plants and constituting relapse risks of a legal nature.
 For this reason special procedures have been put in place for the inspection and control of incoming materials via spot checks and analytical sampling pursuant to current legislation.